Place Kléber

 The Place Kléber (Kleberplatz in German) is the central square of Strasbourg, France.
-As the largest square at the center of Strasbourg, in the heart of the city's commercial area, it was named after French revolutionary general Jean-Baptiste Kléber, born in Strasbourg in 1753.
+As the largest square at the centre of Strasbourg, in the heart of the city's commercial area, it was named after French revolutionary general Jean-Baptiste Kléber, born in Strasbourg in 1753.
 In the square is a statue of Kléber, under which is a vault containing his remains.
 On the north side of the square is the Aubette (Orderly Room), built by Blondel in 1765–1772.

-Located in Strasbourg's historic center, the Grande Île ("Large Island"), the area was classified a World Heritage Site by UNESCO in 1988, the first time such an honor was placed on an entire city center.
+Located in Strasbourg's historic centre, the Grande Île ("Large Island"), the area was classified a World Heritage Site by UNESCO in 1988, the first time such an honor was placed on an entire city centre.

 History

 The first name of the Place Kléber was Barfüsserplatz ('Square of the Barefoot Nuns' in German) because a Franciscan monastery was standing along the square).
 In the 17th century, the name changed to Waffenplatz ('Arms Square' in German).
-On 24 June 1840, the square was finally renamed for the French general Jean-Baptiste Kléber, also going by 'Kléberplatz' after German annexation.
+On 24 June 1840, the square was finally renamed for the French general Jean-Baptiste Kléber, also going by 'Kleberplatz' after German annexation.

 During German occupation in 1940–1944, the place was renamed after Karl Roos, a local ethnically German politician executed by French authorities in 1940 on the charges of espionage for Germany.

+The square has also been named Place des Recollets and Place des Cordeliers.